 - Where can we store low snacks so that they are accessible to the student?

-- Can they carry a cell phone as a CGM receiver?
+- Can they carry a cell phone as a continuous glucose monitor (CGM) receiver?

-- Will the teacher understand why the student needs accommodations for their T1D?
+- Will the teacher understand why the student needs accommodations for their type 1 diabetes (T1D)?

 Bob Weishar, founder of Invincible, saw this need and started his company in order to teach non-healthcare personnel at schools all about T1D and how to best support their students.

 “There is only one school nurse for every 1600 students in schools across the US,” Weishar says.
-“The primary job of a school is education, but 1 in 4 kids has health needs during the school day.
+“The primary job of a school is education, but one in four kids has health needs during the school day.
 How do you coordinate care when the resources just aren’t there?”